Speakers

 Cynthia Callison

-TWILD Board Member,
+TWILD Board Member

-Partner, Callison & Hanna Indigenous Advocates
+Partner, Callison and Hanna Indigenous Advocates

 Nathan Skubovius

-TWILD Board Member,
+TWILD Board Member

-Mining Engineer EIT,
+Mining Engineer EIT, Teck Resources

 Ocean Van Mierlo

-Bachelor of Science (BS) in Biology Student, Previous
+Bachelor of Science Student

-Tene Mehodihi Student
+Previous Tene Mehodihi Student

 Moderator: Dr. Nadja Kunz